Discover more from Productive Flourishing

 At a certain point, the joy is in the process and progress, not the product.
 (You can read more about progress vs. completion in Chapter 9 of Start Finishing.)
 But if progress trumps completion, it also means that all the smaller chunks of work we finish every day are worth celebrating in their own right.

 Of course, when I say celebrate, I’m not talking about throwing a party every day — though if that’s how you roll, I’m not judging.
-What I mean is to take a moment to acknowledge that you showed up and — in the midst of an over-distracted, over-pressured, and over-urgent world — you finished something that mattered.
+What I mean is to take a moment to acknowledge that you showed up and — amid an over-distracted, over-pressured, and over-urgent world — you finished something that mattered.

 It'll make climbing that next rung easier and more joyful.